KennethHoff/SourceGenerators/src/Generators/PocoSchemaGenerator/Oxx.Backend.Generators.PocoSchema.Zod/README.md

 Issues that are less common and/or can be worked around.

+* I'm not happy with how enums were implemented.
+They work, but they're not very clean.
+  * I'm not sure if it's possible to implement them in a cleaner way, but I'll have to look into it.

 * The schema generator only partially supports inheritance.
     * Example: `class MyParentClass { string MyProperty { get; set; } } class MyChildClass : MyParentClass { }`
     * Currently, the schema generator has no way of knowing that `MyChildClass` inherits from `MyParentClass`, so it will generate two separate schemas for